Wekatizz/Luweja-Fashion-Hub/README.md

 ## Features

-- **Dynamic Shopping Cart**: Add, remove, and adjust product quantities in your cart.
+- **Dynamic Shopping Cart**: Add, remove, and adjust product quantities in the cart.
 - **Search Products**: Search for items easily using the built-in search bar.
 - **Responsive Design**: Works on both desktop and mobile devices.
 - **Payment Options**: Choose from M-Pesa, Credit/Debit Card, or PayPal.